oracle/cloud-native-devops-workshop/containers/docker001/Participant-Guide.md

 In Step 1.3, use VI or editor of your choice, like nano.

-To use VI, if you are on Oracle Linux:
+Use VI, if you are on Oracle Linux:

+> *Note - case is important in the file name "Dockerfile".
+Use a capital D and lower case for the rest of the letters.*

 ```
 $ vi Dockerfile
 ```

-Create a text file name Dockerfile with these 3 lines:
+Create a text file named Dockerfile with these 3 lines:

 > *Note - if you are using VI, press the "i" key first to enter insert mode, before you paste.